bris00/DFMA/diary/Questions.md

 * What is something sexual you've always wanted to try but haven't had the opportunity to try yet?✓
 * What is the dirtiest fantasy you've had about someone close to you (e.g. a friend), but with whom you've not been intimately or romantically involved?✓
 * How does your favourite pleasure-giving sex toy compare to other toys you have?
+* What's been your favourite part of locking me?
+* What is one (or more) thing that you wish I did more often?